Behodler/limbo/test/coverage.md

 - [ ] Voting yes on current proposal accepts it after duration, can then be executed
 - [ ] voting no on current proposal makes it unexecutable.
 - [ ] proposal to change fateweight, voting duration works
+- [ ] asset approval proposal can add and remove approved assets
+- [ ] whitelist new type of proposal